mcasperson/SuseBuildpacks/example-buildpack.md

 id = "heroku-20"
 ```

 The next file is a bash script called `detect`, in the `bin` subdirectory.
-These executables are called as part of the buildpack lifecycle.
+These executables are called as part of the buildpack *[lifecycle](https://buildpacks.io/docs/concepts/components/lifecycle/)*.
 The `detect` executable determines if the source code the buildpack has been run against is a Java Maven application.

 Note buildpacks do not mandate what kind of executable can be used here.
 We have created a Bash script for convenience, but these executables could just as easily be written in Go, Python, Java, or any other language.